kkoppenhaver/wxr-validator/README.md

 This script will run checks on any WXR (WordPress eXtended RSS) file to ensure the syntax is valid before a WordPress import is run.

 # Running this script
-Currently this script runs on test.xml.
-In the future, this file will be able to be specified.
 To run the checks, run the following commands:
   - git clone https://github.com/kkoppenhaver/wxr-validator
-  - php wxr-validator.php
+  - php wxr-validator.php /path/to/fileToTest.xml

 If all the tests pass, you should see a message to that effect.
 If some of the tests fail, there will be output letting you know which tests failed.